-As stated in our previous post, inline skates are now available on Skis.com.
+As stated in Part 1, inline skates are now available on Skis.com.
 Here are three more reasons why every skier should own a pair of inline skates.

 Since your skate gear is always at the ready, on really slammed workdays, you can fit in a lunchtime set.
 Pavement and parking lots surround your office.
 A nice 30-minute lunch routine could consist of 8 minutes of moderate effort followed by 2 minutes of hard effort, then repeat.
 Tidy up afterwards, and finish the workday knowing you got fit while your colleagues loafed about.

 The dreaded off-season.
 Summer is like purgatory for skiers who are waiting out the span between cold months.
 With inline skates, you can work on skill sets that will help you perform better on the hill, since skating is about as close as you can get to skiing without snow.